Johnny (2018 film): Production

-In February 2017, Thiagarajan announced that he would produce a film starring Prashanth, which would be directed by debutant Vetriselvan, an erstwhile assistant to the director Jeeva Shankar.
+In February 2017, Thiagarajan announced that he would produce a film starring his son Prashanth, which would be directed by debutant Vetriselvan, an erstwhile assistant to the director Jeeva Shankar.
 The film was revealed to be titled Johnny during June 2017, with the makers successfully requesting the makers of the 1980 Tamil film of the same name for permission to reuse the title.
 Telugu actress Ananya Soni was initially revealed to be cast in the lead female role, but was later dropped.
-The film began shoot quietly during the same month, with the new lead actress, Sanchita Shetty revealing that the production was "60% complete" by late July 2017 after a schedule in Chennai.
-She also stated that the film was a remake of the successful Hindi film Johnny Gaddaar (2007) by Sriram Raghavan, and the other actors including Prabhu, Ashutosh Rana, and Sayaji Shinde would feature in key roles.
+The film began production quietly during the same month, with the new lead actress, Sanchita Shetty revealing that the production was "60% complete" by late July 2017 after a schedule in Chennai.
+She also stated that the film was a remake of the Hindi film Johnny Gaddaar (2007) by Sriram Raghavan.
+The music was composed by Ranjan Durairaj.

-Reception
+Marketing

+The makers of Johnny partnered with Junglee Rummy to promote the film across various media.

+Critical reception

-Times of India wrote "The plot had enough substance for an edge-of-the-seat thriller and the actors were all apt in their roles.
-But the shoddy screenplay, logical loopholes and unimpressive making played spoilsport."
-The Indian Express wrote "An almost decent neo-noir thriller that falls short in its execution".
+Thinkal Menon of The Times of India wrote "The plot had enough substance for an edge-of-the-seat thriller and the actors were all apt in their roles.
+But the shoddy screenplay, logical loopholes and unimpressive making played spoilsport".
+Naveen Darshan The New Indian Express wrote "The key to a good thriller is in having reveals that happen when the audience least expects it.
+Despite having an engaging storyline, Johnny fails at doing this".
+Sify wrote, "Cinematography, production design, and editing are very ordinary.
+All the set works are evident so the film only looks like a better-budgeted teleserial".